-The Ballinger Award commemorates the restoration or rehabilitation of a landmarked estate or public space that best exemplifies Palm Beach’s architectural heritage.
+The Ballinger Award commemorates the restoration or rehabilitation of a landmarked estate that best exemplifies Palm Beach’s architectural heritage.
 The Ballinger Award was first presented by the Foundation in 1988 in honor of the late Robert I. Ballinger Jr., former Chairman of the Palm Beach Landmarks Preservation Commission.
 Mr. Ballinger worked tirelessly for many years to instill pride in the island’s architectural heritage.

 The Polly Earl Award was established in 2005.
 Honoring the work of the late Polly Earl, who served as Executive Director of the Foundation for over twenty years, the award recognizes property owners for the restoration or rehabilitation of a landmarked property integral to the charming neighborhoods of Palm Beach.
 The first award was given to a residence located in the “Sea” Streets, a neighborhood originally platted and developed by Polly Earl’s grandfather, Oscar Jose.

 The Elizabeth L. and John H. Schuler Award was founded in 2005 to recognize achievement in new architecture that expresses superior design and also complements the architectural history of Palm Beach.
 Elizabeth and John Schuler are esteemed Trustees of the Foundation and Palm Beach has benefited greatly from their civic contributions.
 Mr. Schuler served as Treasurer of the Foundation and Chairman of Palm Beach's Architectural Review Commission for many years.